Virginia Tech® home

 In Virginia, all private users of restricted-use pesticides, all aerial applicators, and most commercial applicators must be certified.
 Commercial applicator certification requirements depend on the applicator's class and scope of work.
 The Commonwealth of Virginia requires everyone applying pesticides for hire in the state to be a certified Commercial Applicator or a Registered Technician working under the direct supervision of a certified Commercial Applicator.
 The same is true for government employees that use pesticides on the job.
 Private Applicators of pesticides such as farmers or nursery people must be certified to purchase or use pesticides categorized as restricted-use under the 1972 Amendment of the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
 You may become a certified pesticide applicator by passing standardized tests prepared by the Virginia Department of Agriculture and Consumer Services.
 Once certified, applicators must maintain their licenses by participating in state-approved recertification programs.
 Applicators must renew their certification every other year.

 The family unit is the cornerstone of a healthy community.
 Family and Consumer Sciences programs provide families with research-based knowledge designed to improve wellness through positive changes.
-There are many aspects of overall wellness including nutrition and health, personal finance, and human development at all ages.
+There are many aspects of overall wellness including food and nutrition, personal finance, and parenting and human development at all ages.
 Through a holistic approach, Family and Consumer Science (FCS) Extension agents, program assistants, and trained Master Volunteers provide education that ensures Virginia families have every piece of the puzzle to be healthy and whole.

 A Vision for a Stronger Commonwealth